 - Aki Light, a.k.a.
 Mega Man, brings this question up in the opening narration of Mega Man: Fully Charged, and later explores it more thoroughly during "I.C.E.
 (In Case Of Emergency)" when his Power Copying gives him Ice Man's Literal-Minded problem, where Suna reminds him that he (as Mega Man) is a hero because he helps people because it's the right thing to do, and that "a hero does what's right because they can", and goes on to argue this point with Ice Man, who believes that heroes stop criminals regardless of the cost.

 Aki: "What makes a hero?
 Someone who defends the helpless.
 Someone who fights for unity.
 Someone who stands for justice.
 Someone who defends humans and robots alike.
 Someone like...
 Mega Man!"

-- Superman: The Animated Series: In the first season finale, Darkseid begins his invasion of Earth and starts by defeating Superman and parading him through the streets of Metropolis believing that this will cow humanity into submission.
+- Superman: The Animated Series: In the second season finale, Darkseid begins his invasion of Earth and starts by defeating Superman and parading him through the streets of Metropolis believing that this will cow humanity into submission.
 Instead, Dan Turpin tells Darkseid to stuff it and rallies the ordinary citizens into fighting back against Apokolips's forces.
 Turpin also frees Superman from his captivity, giving the superhero a Heroic Second Wind to hold off Darkseid long enough for the forces of New Genesis to arrive and declare Earth under their protection.
 Darkseid retreats back to Apokolips, but before leaving, kills Dan Turpin out of spite.
 At Turpin's funeral, both Superman and Turpin's tombstone acknowledge him as the true hero Earth needed all along.